 “Many statements like Smith’s helped the investigation.
-However, when actually analyzing the crime scene, police found the bunker to hold a much more compelling story.
-On the walls of the bunker, were pictures of Adams when she was a young girl all the way up to her 14th birthday.
+However, when actually analyzing the crime scene, police found the bunker to hold a compelling – but much darker – story.
+On the walls of the bunker were pictures of Adams when she was a young girl all the way up to her 14th birthday.
 In addition to the hundreds of pictures were her ‘Missing’ fliers.
-It was made clear to investigators after the visitors had called the local sheriff, that Adams was held there for months after she went missing, as there were chains bolted to the walls with Adams’ dried blood on them.
+It was made clear to investigators that Adams was held there for months after she went missing, as there were chains bolted to the walls with Adams’ dried blood on them.
 There were also blankets and food wrappers, as well as strands of her hair that was recently identified through modern DNA testing.
-There were no signs of where her body was until-”
+There were no signs of where her body was until …”

 “Well, then what’s your favorite color?”
 I whispered to her.